In the span of 112 days, he went from being a debutante to an immortal of Thoroughbred racing.

-The class hike did not faze the offspring of Skip Away.
+The class hike did not faze the offspring of Scat Daddy.
 He took control early and held off a challenge in the stretch from Bolt d'Oro, winning handily to stamp his ticket to the Kentucky Derby at Churchill Downs.

 When watching the career of Justify, it could be said that he did not back away from a battle.
 Starting with his debut, when he faced a horse that tried to duel with him, Justify emerged as the winner.
 That helped him prepare for the First Saturday in May, for he had some battles in front of him when it came to Derby Day.

 First, one question to be answered was how he would ship.
 Second, how would he take to the Churchill Downs main track?
 Third, how would he fare against nineteen rivals, by far the biggest group he ever faced?
 Those were all battles to fight, but there was one more that was well publicized going into the race.